What is Liquidity?

 Ranking of Market Liquidity (Example)

-Below is an example of how many common investments would typically be ranked in terms how quickly they can be turned into cash (of course, the order may be different depending on the circumstances).
+Below is an example of how many common investments are typically ranked in terms how quickly and easily they can be turned into cash (of course, the order may be different depending on the circumstances).

 - Foreign Currency (FX)